anuraagpatil10/MLSA-Workshop-Git/feedback.md

-I am kunal kumar
+I am Devesh Sawant

-This workshop was amazing and i got to learned about what git and git hub is.
+The GitHub workshop was amazing.